Digital, clear, sustainable: the interior of the new Porsche Taycan

 Typical Porsche: a dashboard designed for drivers and a sporty seating position

 The original 911's cleanly styled dashboard from 1963 was the inspiration.
 The stated goal was to bring it into the present day.
 The cockpit signals the start of a new era with its clear structure and a completely new construction.
 It is clearly driver-focused.
-The instrument panel has a clean, minimalist and ultra-modern design.
-Controls are operated quickly and devoid of distractions.
-The freestanding, curved instrument cluster forms the highest point on the dashboard.
-It is driver-focused and ensures that everything needed for driving is in view.
+The instrument panel has a clean, minimalist and ultra-modern design, and operating the controls is quick and free from distractions.
+The free-standing, curved instrument cluster forms the highest point on the dashboard.
+It is clearly focused towards the driver and ensures that everything that's needed for driving is in view.

-The innovative instrument cluster consists of a curved 16.8-inch screen with the rounded look that is typical of Porsche.
-A cowl has been omitted, which ensures a slim and modern appearance.
-Real glass and a vapour-deposited, polarizing filter give anti-reflective properties.
+The innovative instrument cluster consists of a curved 16.8-inch screen with the rounded look that's typical of Porsche.
+A cowl has been omitted, which ensures a slim and modern appearance in the style of high-quality smartphones and tablets.
+Real glass and a vapour-deposited, polarising filter give anti-reflective properties.

 Drivers can choose between four display modes for the instrument cluster: